ppy/osu-wiki/news/2023/2023-03-05-skin-of-the-year-2022-results.md

 ![](/wiki/shared/news/2023-03-05-skin-of-the-year-2022-results/Wintherest.jpg)

 For people with a habit of searching for high quality original skins on the forums, seeing [Redo_](https://osu.ppy.sh/users/7122165)'s name pop definitely rings a bell!
 Their [- 『Wintherest』 -](https://osu.ppy.sh/community/forums/topics/1498493) entry achieved 1st place during the ["Tides of Winter" skinning contest](/wiki/Contests/Skinning_Contest/2) a year ago, and still holds up with an impressive 4th place this time around with **932** votes!
-If you are an enjoyer of Winter you will definitely enjoy this entry.
+If you're an avid winter enjoyer, you're sure to enjoy this entry.

 ![](/wiki/shared/news/2023-03-05-skin-of-the-year-2022-results/Shiroko-Swimsuit.jpg)

-Anime girls and skins, name me a more iconic duo...
-I'll wait.
+Anime girls and skins, name me a more iconic duo... we'll wait.
 Speaking of duos, this is [BatuhanYtho](https://osu.ppy.sh/users/12091015)'s 2nd entry in this contest. **1054** voters loved *this* specific duo as the [Shiroko Swimsuit](https://osu.ppy.sh/community/forums/topics/1641543?n=1) skin combines a clean skin optimised for gameplay with Shiroko from *Blue Archive* in a swimsuit, watching your every move.

 ![](https://assets.ppy.sh/profile-badges/SOTY2022-3rd@2x.png)